 Let me add one more thing here (this becomes important in just a few minutes).
 It is interesting at the end of verse 15, "so as to create in Himself one new man from the two, thus making peace."
 It is very easy for us to be drawn into thinking that what He is doing is when He calls the unconverted person, or when He calls, let us say, the Gentile, and He brings them in contact with the Israelite, that the Gentile is going to be brought up to speed, and brought up to the same level as the Israelite.
 Get that out of your mind.
 That is not what He is saying here.

 Do you know what He is saying?
 He is saying this: He is bringing the Israelite and the Gentile together and He melts them both down and puts them together into one.
 That is a wholly different picture altogether.
 Look at that. "[T]o create in Himself one new man from the two."
 From two, you make one.
-You melt them down and mix them together because neither one of them are any good.
+You melt them down and mix them together because neither one of them is any good.

 We have got to begin to approach our relationships with one another from that standpoint.
 The Israelite should have an advantage because of his introduction to God, at least being introduced in terms of having the Word of God, having the covenants of God, those kinds of things available.
-But to whom much is given much is required, and the Israelites squandered their advantage.
+But to whom much is given, from him much is required, and the Israelites squandered their advantage.
 So the Israelite is no better.